Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

   token1Permit?: PermitOptions
 }
 ```
-and here is the reference for MintSpecificOptions:
+and here is the reference for `MintSpecificOptions`:

 ```typescript
 export interface MintSpecificOptions {